 The Methow Beaver Project – The website covering Washington state’s efforts to protect their land from climate change disaster with the help of beavers.
 California must get into this mindset, too!

 They Will Build It – An exciting and detailed article by author Ben Goldfarb detailing the work the Tulalip Tribes of Washington state have done to change regulations and relocate beavers, with stunning effects on wetland growth and salmon recovery.
 California can and must follow Washington’s lead on this.

 Everyone Can Help

 In a single fire in 2017 in Sonoma County, CA., 4,685 families lost their homes, and 22 loved ones perished.
-In 2018, the Camp Fire in Butte County was even more devastating, burning 153,336 acres and taking so many loved ones’ lives, they have yet to be fully accounted for.
+In 2018, the Camp Fire in Butte County was even more devastating, burning 153,336 acres and taking so many loved ones’ lives.
+By 2020, 4 millions acres have burned in a single fire season.
 Elders, parents and teachers are now having to explain to the present generation of children why the skies are filled with smoke outside the home and the fall classroom.
 Psychologist are weighing in on the lasting impacts of traumatic wildfire devastation on our mental health, and medical professionals are coping with smoke-related illnesses as more and more days are designated by state advisories as unhealthy for the basic act of breathing.